wonsunahn/CS1622_Fall2024/syllabus.md

 This course takes you through the design and implementation of current high-level languages.
 Both frontend and backend issues are dealt with.
-The frontend is the part of a compiler that analyzes a pro-gram to produce a form of internal representation (IR) that is more easily understood by the compiler.
+The frontend is the part of a compiler that analyzes a program to produce a form of internal representation (IR) that is more easily understood by the compiler.
 The frontend comprises components such as: lexical analysis, syntax analysis, and semantic analysis.
-The backend is the part of a compiler that takes the IR and produces machine code that can be effi-ciently executed by the processor.
+The backend is the part of a compiler that takes the IR and produces machine code that can be efficiently executed by the processor.
 The backend comprises components such as: target code genera-tion, register allocation, and code optimization.
 The course also touches upon the management of storage locations such as processor registers, the program stack, the program heap and the role of the compiler and language runtime.

-## Class Policies
+## Class Components

-**Exams**:  There will be a midterm and a final.
+**Exams**:  There will be two midterm exams (non-cumulative).
+If you have a medical or family emergency that prevents you from taking an exam, please message me on Teams **before the exam** so that I can verify your emergency and give you permission for a make-up.

-**Projects**: There will be four course projects, which will take you through the implementation of a com-piler for a simple toy programming language called Mini-Java, starting from the frontend and ending in the backend.
-The projects are to be done in C on Linux/Unix environments.
-The project components are assigned in roughly increasing order of size and difficulty.
-Late submissions will incur a 5% penalty per day.
-These are meant to be your own work; anyone found to be collaborating will be disciplined in accordance to University policy.
-Cheating means (but is not limited to): using code from generative AI, other universities, your friends, finding it on the Internet, getting help from unapproved forums, or outsourcing it.
+**Projects**: The course project will take you through the implementation of a compiler for a simple toy programming language called Mini-Java, starting from the frontend and ending in the backend.
+The project is divided into 4 phases (lexical analysis, syntax analysis, semantic analysis, and code generation), and each phase requires a separate submission.
+The latter phases are built on top of the former phases so it is important that you do not fall behind.
+If you do fall behind, there is a 5% late submission penalty per day.
+The projects are written in the C programming language.

-**Homeworks**: There will be around two written homeworks that are meant to check your understanding of the course material.
+**Homeworks**: There are two written homeworks that prepare you for the two exams.

 **Participation**:  TopHat attendance will be taken every day.
 Both in-class and out-of-class participation will be taken into consideration.
 Please let me